 In Singapore, there are eye specialists who have undergone fellowship training in refractive surgery.
 These surgeons are likely to have both the experience and training to reliably perform the surgery.

 6. Can you use insurance or Medisave to pay for LASIK?

 LASIK is not Medisave claimable or covered by insurance.
-However, most eye centres do allow payment by instalments.
+However, most eye centres allow payment by instalments.

 7. Are there any subsidies or discounts for LASIK treatment in Singapore?

-However, you can always seek out a free quote estimate from a few doctors to get an idea of the costs.
+You can always seek out a free quote estimate from a few doctors to get an idea of the costs.